-The Alcohol and Other Drug Prevention Program offers tailored workshops as well as consultation.
+Wolverine Wellness offers tailored workshops on a variety of wellness topics as well as consultation.
 To make a request, please complete the form at Programs on Wellness Topics.
 We appreciate having two-weeks notice for requests.

-Sober Monitor Training is a 1.5-hour interactive, skill-based workshop that teaches alcohol risk-reduction strategies and safe party management techniques.
-It was created to train members of the Greek community who serve as sober monitors at social events, however participation is open to any student organization that may find this training appropriate for their membership.
+Sober Monitor Training (SMT) for IFC members and Social Liaison Training (SLT) for Panhellenic members are 1.5-hour interactive, skill-based workshops that teach alcohol risk-reduction strategies and safe party management techniques.
+These workshops were co-created by Wolverine Wellness and the Office of Greek Life to train members of the Greek community who serve as sober monitors or social liaisons at social events.
+While primary participation is Greek Life members, participation is open to any student organization that may find this training appropriate for their membership.
+If interested, please contact Joy Pehlke at email@example.com

-Goals of this workshop are to help students:
+Goals of these workshops are to help students:

 - Understand the importance of bystander intervention in high-risk situations involving alcohol and/or other drugs